Leica X2 vs Sony A7R III

 So what conclusions can be drawn?
 Is the Leica X2 better than the Sony A7R III or vice versa?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Leica X2:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

-- Ready to shoot: Has a lens build-in, whereas the A7R III requires a separate lens.
+- Ready to shoot: Has a lens built-in, whereas the A7R III requires a separate lens.

 - More compact: Is smaller (124x69mm vs 127x96mm) and thus needs less room in the bag.

-- Less heavy: Is lighter even though it comes with a build-in lens (unlike the A7R III).
+- Less heavy: Is lighter even though it comes with a built-in lens (unlike the A7R III).

 - Easier fill-in: Is equipped with a small onboard flash to brighten deep shadow areas.

 - More prestigious: Has the Leica luxury appeal, which ensures a high resale price.